-Employment in the securities industry as a broker-dealer is regulated by the Financial Industry Regulatory Authority (FINRA) and presents unique issues in employment law for securities lawyers.
-If you become a broker-dealer employee of a brokerage, your employer will be required to register you with FINRA by filing a Uniform Application for Securities Industry Registration or Transfer (Form U-4) when you are hired that includes your agreement to arbitrate any claim between you and your employer that FINRA rules require be arbitrated.
-You will also enter into an employment contract with your employer that will most likely include restrictive covenants (non-compete, non-solicitation and non-disclosure) and a further clause requiring you to arbitrate all disputes between you and your employer before FINRA, rather than in court.
+Working in the securities industry as a broker-dealer is regulated by the Financial Industry Regulatory Authority (FINRA) and deals with unique issues in employment law and other laws.
+If you become a licensed, registered representative of a brokerage firm, your brokerage firm will be required to register you with FINRA.
+This is done by filing a Uniform Application for Securities Industry Registration or Transfer (Form U-4) when you are hired as an employee or independent contractor.
+Even certain non-licensed personnel have registration requirements.
+You will be required to undergo a background check.
+You will also sign a contract with your brokerage firm, it will most likely include restrictive covenants, such as non-competition, non-solicitation, and non-disclosure clauses.
+The agreement will also require you to arbitrate all disputes between you and your brokerage firm before FINRA, rather than in court.

-Broker-dealer employees work on a commission basis, and employers often offer a variety of incentives for you to become an employee, sometimes including an advance on commission in the form of a promissory note (also called an “up-front forgivable loan,” or UFL) that is forgiven over the time of your employment.
-When you leave a brokerage job, your employer will file a Uniform Termination Notice for Securities Industry Registration (Form U-5) with FINRA, which will include a reason for your termination that will stay on file your entire career.
+As a licensed, registered representative, you will typically work on a commission basis.
+Your brokerage firms often will offer different incentives to you.
+For instance, brokerage firms sometimes offer an advance on commission in the form of a promissory note (also called an “up-front forgivable loan,” or UFL) that is forgiven over the time of your registration with them.
+When you leave a brokerage firm, the brokerage firm will file a Uniform Termination Notice for Securities Industry Registration (Form U-5) with FINRA, which will include a reason for your termination that will stay on file for your entire career.

-- Your employment agreement probably includes a clause requiring that “any and all” claims against your employer be resolved by arbitration before FINRA instead of in court.
-However, depending on the wording of the arbitration clause, it may or may not be enforceable if you are claiming that your employer violated a federal, state or municipal anti-discrimination statute (for example, by keeping you from working with top clients on the basis of your age, in violation of the Age Discrimination in Employment Act).
+- Your agreement with the brokerage firm probably includes a section requiring that “any and all” claims against your employer be taken to arbitration with FINRA instead of in court.
+However, depending on how the arbitration section is written, it may or may not be enforceable if you are claiming that your brokerage firm violated a federal, state, or municipal anti-discrimination law;

-- If you received a UFL but were terminated or left your job before it was completely forgiven, you may be liable to pay all or part of the remaining principal, and your employer can sue you to collect it.
+- If you received a UFL but were fired or left your job before it was completely forgiven, you may have to pay all or part of the remaining principal and your brokerage firm can sue you to collect it;

-- If you are terminated or leave your job, the reason for termination your employer gives in a U-5 may be false or defamatory, which could inhibit your ability to find further work in the securities industry.
-You may be able to get false information expunged and you may have a defamation case against your employer as a result.
+- If you are fired or you leave your job, the reason for termination that your brokerage firm gives in a form U-5 may be a lie or defamatory, which could make it hard for you to find a new job in the securities industry.
+You may be able to get false information removed from your record and you may also have a defamation case against the brokerage firm;

-- As a commissioned employee, New York law regarding unpaid sales commissions applies; however, any claim you have to collect non-payment, under-payment of commission, or for unlawful deductions from your commission is subject to the arbitration clause in your employment agreement.
+- As a commissioned person, New York law that covers unpaid sales commissions applies to you.
+However, any claim you have to collect non-payment, under-payment of commission, or for unlawful deductions from your commissions is subject to the arbitration clause in your agreement with the brokerage firm;

-- If you are a broker who makes buy and sell decisions for clients, you are probably exempt from Fair Labor Standards Act (FLSA) overtime provisions.
-But if you merely execute the wishes of clients, you may be non-exempt for purposes of overtime under FLSA.
+- If you are a broker who makes buying and selling decisions for clients, you are probably exempt from Fair Labor Standards Act (FLSA) overtime provisions.
+But if you only execute the wishes of clients, you may be non-exempt for purposes of overtime under FLSA.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.